Vaccination and religion: Exemptions

 This image depicts a color-coded map of the United States based on the different exemption policies for school immunizations.
 The exemption categories include: religious exemptions, personal exemptions, religious and personal exemptions, or no non-medical exemptions.

 In the U.S., all 50 states and Washington, D.C., require certain vaccines for students to attend school, aligning with recommendations from the CDC's Advisory Committee on Immunization Practices.
 While medical exemptions are permitted in every state, laws regarding non-medical exemptions for religious or personal reasons differ.
 Thirty states and D.C. permit religious exemptions, while thirteen allow either religious or personal exemptions.
 Louisiana and Minnesota do not specify whether non-medical exemptions must be religious or personal.
 Five states (Mississippi, California, West Virginia, Maine, and New York) are the only states that do not allow any non-medical exemptions, meaning all other states permit religious exemptions for parents who choose not to vaccinate their children for religious reasons.

 The number of religious exemptions rose greatly in the late 1990s and early 2000s; for example, in Massachusetts, the rate of those seeking exemptions rose from 0.24% in 1996 to 0.60% in 2006.
 Some parents falsely claim religious beliefs to get exemptions.
 The American Medical Association opposes such exemptions, saying that they endanger health not only for the unvaccinated individual but also for neighbors and the community at large.

 On January 1, 2016, Australia introduced legislation that removed eligibility for childcare and welfare benefits if parents refuse to vaccinate their children, removing religious exemptions at the same time as the only religion to apply for an exemption (Church of Christ, Scientist) deemed their exemption to no longer be relevant.

 Recent measles outbreaks in religious communities

 Mennonite Community in Texas: In early 2025, a significant measles outbreak occurred in Gaines County, Texas, primarily affecting an under-vaccinated Mennonite community.
 Despite the church not opposing vaccinations, some members' hesitancy contributed to the outbreak, leading to over 200 infections, hospitalizations, and two deaths.

 Amish Community in New York: Concurrently, New York's Amish community faced legal challenges regarding religious exemptions to vaccination mandates.
-After the state's 2019 repeal of religious exemptions following a 2018 measles outbreak, the Amish contested this decision.
+After the state's 2019 repeal of religious exemptions following a 2018 measles outbreak, the Amish contested this decision in Miller v.
+McDonald.
 In March 2025, the Second Circuit Court of Appeals upheld the repeal, emphasizing public health over religious exemptions.
+The U.S. Supreme Court later remanded the case for reconsideration in light of Mahmoud v.
+Taylor.
+In June 2026, the Second Circuit again upheld the law, concluding that Mahmoud did not change the outcome.